-Almost every part of the hill had been drilled by attempts to open gold-mines: the rage for mining has left scarcely a spot in Chile unexamined.
+Almost every part of the hill had been drilled by attempts to open cold-mines : the rage for mining has left scarcely a spot in Chile unexamined.
 I spent the evening as before, talking round the fire with my two companions.
-The Guasos of Chile, who correspond to he Gauchos of the Pampas, are, however, a very different set of beings.
-Chile is the more civilized of the two countries, and the inhabitants, in sonsequence, have lost much individual character.
-Gradations in rank are much more strongly marked: the Guaso does not by any means consider every man his equal; and I was quite surprised to find that my companions did not like to eat at the same time with myself.
+The Guasos of Chile, who correspond to the Gauchos of the Pampas, are, however, a very different set of beings.
+Chile is the more civilized of the two countries, and the inhabitants, in consequence, have lost much individual character.
+Gradations in rank are much more strongly marked : the Guaso does not by any means consider every man his equal ; and I was quite surprised to find that my companions did not like to eat at the same time with myself.
 This feeling of inequality is a necessary consequence of the existence of an aristocracy of wealth.
-It is said that some few of the greater landowners possess from five to ten thousand pounds sterling per annum; an inequality of riches which I believe is not met with in any of the cattle-breeding countries eastward of the Andes.
+It is said that some few of the greater landowners possess from five to ten thousand pounds sterling per annum ; an inequality of riches which I believe is not met with, in any of the cattle-breeding countries eastward of the Andes.
 A traveller does not here meet that unbounded hospitality which refuses all payment, but yet is so kindly offered that no scruples can be raised in accepting it.
-Almost every house in Chile will receive you for the night, but a trifle is expected to be given in the morning; even a rich man will accept two or three shillings.
-The Gaucho, although he may be a cut-throat, is a gentleman; the Guaso is in few respects better, but at the same time a vulgar, ordinary fellow.
-The two men, although employed much in the same manner, are different in their habits and attire; and the peculiarities of each are universal in their respective countries.
-The Gaucho seems part of his horse, and scorns to exert himself excepting when on its back; the Guaso may be hired to work as a labourer in the fields.
-The former lives entirely on animal food; the latter almost wholly on vegetable, We do not here see the white boots, the broad drawers, and scarlet chilipa; the picturesque costume of the Pampas.
-Here, common trowsers are protected by black and green worsted leggings. poncho, however, is common to both.
-The chief pride of the Guaso lies in his spurs; which are absurdly large.
-I measured one which was six inches in the diameter of the rowel, and the rowel itself contained upwards of thirty points.
-The stirrups are on the same scale, each consisting of a square, carved block of wood, hollowed out, yet weighing three or four pounds.
-The Guaso is perhaps more expert with the lazo than the Gaucho; but, from the nature of the country, he does not know the use of the bolas.
+Almost every house in Chile will receive you for the night, but a triffe is expected to be given in the morning ; even a rich man will accept two or three shillings.
+The Gaucho, although he may be a cut-throat, is a gentleman ; the Guaso is in few respects better, but at the same time a vulgar, ordinary fellow.
+The two men, although employed much in the same manner, are different in their habits and attire ; and the peculiarities of each are universal in their respective countries.
+The Gaucho seems part of his hores, and scorns to exert limited excepting when on its lack; the Guauo may be hired to vork as a holourer in the fields.
+The former lives entirely on animal food; the latter almost wholly any exceptible.
+We do not here see the white book, the broad drawers, and scarlet chilips; the picturesque costume of the Pampas.
+Here, common trowware are protected by black and green worstel leggings.
+The poncho, however, is common to buck.
+The chief probe of the Guass lies in his paymer; which dimmeter of the rowel, and the rowel likel contained upworld of dimmeter of the rowel, and the rowel likel contained upworld of high production of the surgest are not be same scale, ache consisting of a square, carred block of wood, hollowed out, yet weighing three or four ponds.
+The Guass is perhaps more expert with the hazo than the Gaucho; but, from the nature of the contry, he does not know the use of the bolas.